 Job searching is a tense and busy task causing stress levels to run high, and often the recruitment process will contribute to this.
-It’s critical to recognize the importance of candidate experience in finding and retaining the best people.
+It’s critical to recognise the importance of candidate experience in finding and retaining the best people.

 Our latest Recruitment Risk Index (RRI) research focused on the impact of poor recruitment processes in the Canadian market, and highlighted the role of transparency in creating a positive recruitment journey.